 The Cheshire Academy experience is full and active; living and learning takes place not only in the classroom, but also in the art studios, dormitories, dining commons, on the athletic fields, and even on the footpaths that wind around our 226-year-old campus.
 On weekends, faculty and students continue to learn both on and off campus, with fun activities including visits to nearby colleges, universities, museums, libraries, and trips to nearby cities and different attractions throughout New England.

-Cheshire Academy is the only Connecticut private school to offer one to one student coaching through the Roxbury Academic Support Program.
+Cheshire Academy is the only Connecticut private school to offer one-to-one student coaching through the Roxbury Academic Support Program, an optional, fee-based program that focuses on developing and enhancing students’ executive functioning, study, and self-advocacy skills, among other abilities necessary to help them become more productive learners.
 Students who take advantage of our Roxbury Academic Support often excel in IB program courses.

-For grades 11 and 12, the IB Programme aims to do more than other curricula by developing inquiring, knowledgeable and caring young people who are motivated to succeed.
+For students in grades 11 and 12, the IB Programme aims to do more than other curricula by developing inquiring, knowledgeable, and caring young people who are motivated to succeed.
 We strive to develop students who will build a better world through intercultural understanding and respect.
+The Diploma Programme offers a rigorous course load for its students, one that challenges individuals to think critically and globally.
+U.S. colleges and universities may also recognize completion of IB courses for college credit.

-Advanced art students may take a year-long art major class.
+Advanced art students in 12th grade interested in pursuing a career in the arts or majoring in art or design at the university level may enroll in the yearlong Art Major program course.
 The class is designed to develop an artist’s passion in their chosen medium while providing a personal studio space to create their portfolios.

 5-day and 7-day boarding students live two to a room in one of five dormitories, each centrally located on campus.
 Some singles are available for upperclassmen.
 A full-service dining facility offers three meals on weekdays and brunch and dinner on weekends.
 Nearby restaurants and grocery stores are within walking distance.
 With full access to the fitness center, study areas, and student center, there is always something to do.